CaptEmulation/nitrogen-website/source/guides/light/light.md

 ### Setting up the NPM packages

 There are 2 NPM packages that we need.
-The first is the LevelDB based Nitrogen store.
+The first is the file based Nitrogen store.
 This is the library that handles storing your credentials and remembering who this device is for the next time that you connect to the service.
 The second is the Nitrogen client library that we'll use to interact with the Nitrogen service.

 We'll install these via NPM.
 To do this, we'll need a package.json.